 Puppies thrive on attention and sometimes beg for it!
+But it's better to stop your puppy from jumping when they are young.

 Heck if you're dishing out treats, pets, and love I might start to ask for a little myself.
 Who doesn’t love to be loved?